shlomiassaf/ngrid/dev_docs/DOCS_APP_MATERIAL_EXAMPLES.md

 ## Adding examples

-Examples are added through a local dedicated schematic called **example-module**
+Examples are added through a local dedicated schematic called **create-docs-app-module**

 The schematic will create a dedicated module for each example and attach a component to it.

 > You can create multiple components for the same module.

-`./node_modules/.bin/nx workspace-schematic example-module <EXAMPLE NAME>`
+`./node_modules/.bin/nx workspace-schematic create-docs-app-module <EXAMPLE NAME>`

 Where `<EXAMPLE NAME>` is the name of the example.